Colorado Authorities & DEA Thwart Major Drug Ring: 'This Organization Was Preparing For Battle'

 The DEA began its investigation in April 2021.
-Over the course of eight months, authorities determined a drug trafficking ring led by Saul Ramon Rivera-Beltran of Thornton coordinated drug shipments and deals with the cartel in Mexico.
+Over the course of 8 months, authorities determined a drug trafficking ring led by Saul Ramon Rivera-Beltran, of Thornton, coordinated drug shipments and deals with a cartel in Mexico.
 The fentanyl is believed to have been manufactured south of the U.S. border, and smuggled into the U.S. and eventually brought to Colorado.

 “DEA lab testing revealed, on average, 2 out of every 5 pills laced with fentanyl contains a potential lethal dose,” said David Olesky, DEA Denver Field Division Acting Special Agent in Charge.